Current Year Secured Property Taxes

 Lenders and financial institutions usually pay by wire in bulk just days prior to the payment due date even though your account may reflect the payment being made up to a month earlier.
 We process multiple lender bulk payments received by wire, and it can take up to two weeks to reconcile and post to your account.
 Our website has the same up-to-date information that our customer service representatives are able to provide.
 Please allow two weeks for processing to occur.
 Your parcel will be considered paid as of the date we received your lender's payment.

 For properties that have been sold after the January 1st lien date, the new owner's property tax bill may be sent to the previous owner if our office is unaware the property has been sold.
-If you do not receive a secured property tax bill by November 15th, contact our office at (714) 834-3411 and our taxpayer services representatives can send you a duplicate copy.
-You may also email us at ttcinfo@ttc.ocgov.com and request a duplicate copy.
-Please be sure to include your parcel number and mailing address (if different from the property address).
+If you do not receive a secured property tax bill by November 1, contact our office at (714) 834-3411 and our taxpayer services representatives can send you a duplicate copy.
+You can also print a copy of a duplicate bill at ocgov.com/octaxbill.

 As the owner of property in Orange County, you are responsible for the payment of property taxes.
 If you are a new owner, taxes may have been prorated between the buyer and seller in escrow.
 However, depending on when the escrow was completed, funds may not have been withheld for payment to the Treasurer-Tax Collector.
 If you are uncertain whether the taxes were paid, you should check with your escrow officer or real estate advisor.
 You may also contact our office at (714) 834-3411 or email us at ttcinfo@ttc.ocgov.com.